jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - Limiting and controlling privileges based on this concept protects confidentiality and data integrity

 - 3.1.3 Defense in Depth
-  - **Defense in Depth**: AKA layering, is the use of multiple controls in a series, where a single failed control should not result in exposure of systems or data; layers should be used in a series (one after the other), NOT in parallel
+  - **Defense in Depth**: AKA layering, is the use of multiple controls in a series, where a single failed control should not result in exposure of systems or data; layers should be used in a series (one after the other), NOT in parallel (note that layered security does also involve parallel controls (e.g., both a firewall and IDS monitoring the same traffic); here the "series" concept refers multiple sequential barriers an attacker must overcome, not that controls cannot operate concurrently)
     - When you see the terms like levels, multilevel, layers, classifications, zones, realms, compartments, protection rings etc think about Defense in Depth

 - 3.1.4 Secure defaults